lynch-a/hackmaster9000/README.md

 screen -r hm9k
 ```

-But all you need to do is run the 4 commands above however you want.
+But all you really need to do is run the 4 services above however you want.

 Then login at: